igncp/leaves/Readme.md

 There is a collection of commands in the `bin` directory.

+In the `apis` directory, there are examples of real requests of data collection, processing and representation.
+To run them, better run the respective scripts in the `bin` directory that start with the `api` keyword.
+Some of them may require to enter credentials like application tokes, but will be noted in a directory Readme.

 ## Install dependencies and configure
 In the root directory:
 - Run `make`